Crane Supervisor (A62 / N405)

 Successfully completing this NVQ lets you upgrade to the Blue “Competent Operator” (Supervisor) card and demonstrate full occupational competence in supervising lifting operations.

-After the call the assessor signs off the NVQ and submits it for certification.
-About a week later we will email you an electronic copy of your certificate so you can upgrade your CPCS or NPORS card.
+After the discussion, your assessor completes a detailed Observation Report and verifies your evidence before signing off the NVQ for certification.
+Around a week later, you’ll receive your electronic certificate so you can upgrade your CPCS or NPORS card.

-No classroom time, no site visits and no written tests—just clear proof of the work you already do.
+No classrooms, no written exams — just clear, verified proof of the work you already do.

 Below are a few examples of the kinds of questions an assessor may ask during the professional-discussion for the Level 4 Crane/Lifting Operations Supervisor NVQ: